DavidKarlas/MonoDevelop.MicroFramework/README.md

 * Displaying Debug.Print("Hello world!") in Application output window.

 ## TODO list
-### User interface for selecting USB/Serial/TCP and which device
-This interface should be very similar to MonoTouch interface for selecting devices(so next to Run button and not in project properties)(Atm it picks up 1st MF.Net device on USB).
-Pull requests very welcom.
 ### Debugging support
 Mostly what has to be done here is filling NotImplemented methods in [MicroFrameworkDebuggerSession](https://github.com/DavidKarlas/MonoDevelop.MicroFramework/blob/master/MonoDevelop.MicroFramework/MicroFrameworkDebuggerSession.cs) to see how to set breakpoints, see variable values, list threads, appDomains, processes, ILOffsets for breakpoints...
 See how it's done for VisualStudio plugin on [codeplex](http://netmf.codeplex.com/SourceControl/latest#client_v4_3/Framework/CorDebug/) which is under Apache 2.0 license.
 I will be focusing on this part atm.
 ### Port SDK Installer to Unix